 I want my art to feel intimate and generous, to create a sensory experience for myself, and for the viewer.
 The art is meant to linger in the delicate space of your psyche.
 As an artist, I want to create an emotional impression causing you to ask yourself what you might not be seeing on the surface.

-Monica Lee is an artist, illustrator and creative mentor.
-She was the host of the Smart Creative Women podcast from 2012 to 2016, interviewing over 300 women in the business of creativity.
+Monica Lee is an artist and creative mentor.
+She was the host of the Smart Creative Women podcast from 2012 to 2016, interviewing over 300 women in the business of creativity, bringing her perspective as a creative entrepreneur and professional artist to the show.
 She was listed in Inc.com 5 Best Podcasts for Women Entrepreneurs.

 Her past clients include Fashion Scout London, The Wall Street Journal, Hyperion Books, St. Martins Press, HN Abrams, Niche Media and Interweave Press.
 You can see some samples of her illustration work here.

 When she is not creating art, she is busy planning her next trip across the globe.